 When is the Best Time to Visit Tajikistan?

 Summer in Tajikistan.
-Tajikistan is a country with two contrasting summers.
-In the cities and lower-lying areas, the temperatures soar, providing a somewhat arid feel to the country as the landscape dries out.
-However, summer in Tajikistan is one of the prime times to visit the mountains and trek along the wonderful mountain ridges.
-In the mountain tops, summer provides a break from nearly constant sub-zero temperatures that making exploring the higher elevations impossible due to snow and ice blocking the mountain pathways.
-During the summer months, the Pamir Highway is completely clear of any obstructing snow and you can easily cruise along the roof of the world.
-There are also several cultural and sports festivals during this time celebrating life in this mountainous region.
-While it is great to travel to Tajikistan any time of the year, the best time to visit Tajikistan is definitely in the summer months.
+Tajikistan has two contrasting summers.
+In the cities and lower-lying areas, temperatures soar, and the landscape dries out.
+However, summer is an excellent time to visit the mountains and trek along the stunning mountain ridges.
+In high-altitude areas, summer provides a break from nearly constant sub-zero temperatures that make exploring these places impossible in other seasons when snow and ice often block the routes.
+In summer, you can easily drive or cycle along the Pamir Highway, which at this time is not obstructed by snow.
+Summer is also the season of many cultural and sports festivals that celebrate life in this mountainous region.
+While Tajikistan is a fabulous destination at any time of the year, the best time to visit Tajikistan is definitely summer.

 Autumn in Tajikistan.
-As summer ends and autumn sets in, the temperatures start to drop and exploring the lower altitudes is more comfortable.
+As summer ends and autumn sets in, temperatures start to drop – making exploring the lower altitudes more comfortable.
 As the seasons transition, the locals start to harvest the crops and the markets are full of the most spectacular, tasty produce that you can imagine.
-The beginning of autumn in Tajikistan tends to be relatively dry and temperate, although, night time temperatures can plummet.
-During the day, you can explore the mountain passes and lakes contrasting with the autumnal orange hues before the snow starts to set in and the routes become inaccessible.
-For much of autumn, the Pamir highway remains open, although as November approaches, the snow in Tajikistan does start to fall thick at the higher altitudes.
-Late autumn is the perfect time to enjoy the natural hot springs that litter the country.
-As the cold sets in, spending a few hours in a hot spring is the perfect way to warm up during autumn.
+The start of autumn in Tajikistan tends to be relatively dry and temperate, although temperatures can plummet at night.
+During the day, you can explore the mountain passes and lakes, photographing the contrasts between the sparkling blue water and the autumnal orange hues before the snow starts to set in and the routes become inaccessible.
+For much of autumn, the Pamir highway remains open; but, as November approaches, snow starts to build up at higher altitudes.
+Late autumn, as the cold sets in, is the perfect time to enjoy Tajikistan’s natural hot springs.
+Spending a few hours in a hot spring is the perfect way to warm up.

-Winters in Tajikistan are cold and harsh, as large snowfall in the elevated areas makes much of the mountains inaccessible until the arrival of spring.
-However, despite the mountains being closed off, there are still many reasons to visit Tajikistan in winter.
-Outside of Dushanbe lies a small ski resort that’s been renovated in recent years, making it a unique place to ski.
-As snow blankets the mountains, they transform into icy giants and become incredible backdrops to photos as you explore the lower altitudes with the chance of seeing the Marco Polo Sheep that tend to flock during this time.
-The Pamir Highway is partially closed during Tajikistan winters, although for the daring and adventurous, it is still possible to complete some of the route.
-Winters end at different times in Tajikistan.
+Winter in Tajikistan.
+The weather in most places is cold and harsh, with substantial snowfall at high altitudes making many of the mountain areas inaccessible until the arrival of spring.
+However, despite these areas being closed off, there are still many reasons to visit Tajikistan in winter.
+This is the best time to visit Tajikistan if you are interested in skiing or enjoy photographing snowy mountains.
+Outside Dushanbe is a unique place to ski – the small, recently-renovated Safed Dara resort.
+As snow blankets the mountains throughout the country, they become incredible backdrops to photos while you explore the lower altitudes with the possibility of seeing the Marco Polo sheep.
+The Pamir Highway is partially closed during Tajikistan’s winters, although, for the daring and adventurous, it is still possible to complete some of the route.

-Spring in Tajikistan marks the new year, as the day is officially celebrated on March 21st and during this time there are plenty of festivals and events happening throughout the country.
-During this season, Tajikistan comes alive, as the weather warms rapidly from the winter chill, flowers start to bloom and mountain passes start to become accessible.
-By late spring, all routes and roads are open, allowing for the Pamir Highway to be explored in full, including any of the little detours.
-During spring in Tajikistan, more adventurous activities are available, such as paragliding from the roof of the world.
-The best time to visit Tajikistan depends on exactly what you’re interested in doing when there.
+Spring in Tajikistan.
+This season marks the new year, with Novruz (Persian New Year) officially celebrated on 21 March.
+During this time there are plenty of interesting festivals and events happening throughout the country.
+Tajikistan comes alive in spring as the weather warms rapidly from the winter chill, flowers start to bloom, and mountain passes start to become accessible.
+By late spring, all routes and roads are open, and the Pamir Highway – including its many small detours – can be explored in full.
+Adventurous activities like paragliding are also available in spring.